MichaelBaynon/Closures-in-JavaScript-Lesson-Plan/README.md

 Since your boss had not console.logged or used the variables anywhere Javascript had no need to pass those variables along as closure.

-Therefore the solution is simple as console.logging the variable in a return function as follows:
+Therefore the solution is as simple as console.logging the variable in a return function as follows:

 ```
 function bio() {